authelia/authelia/docs/content/en/integration/ldap/introduction.md

 In your Authelia configuration you will need to enter and update the following variables -
 * url `ldap://ldap` - servers dns name.
 Port will assume 389 as standard.
 Specify custom port with `:port` if needed.
-  *tip: if you have Authelia on a container network that is routable, you can just use the container name*
 * server_name `ldap01.example.com` - servers name
 * base_dn `dc=example,dc=com` - common name of domain root.
 * groups_filter `dc=example,dc=com` - replace relevant section with your own domain in common name format, same as base_dn.